Canadian Forts

 A RCMP subpost of Chesterfield Inlet.
 Originally located at the east end of the lake, it was later re-established at the present community on the west end of the lake.

-The Hudson's Bay Co. had a post from 1916 - 1939 (HBC records begin in 1924), originally located on the south shore of the lake at the mouth of the Kazan River (on Ookpiktuyuk Island) until relocated to the present town in 1936.
-Some buildings still remain, one now used as the town's Akumalik Visitor Center.
+The Hudson's Bay Co. originally had a post located on the south-central shore of the lake at the mouth of the Kazan River (on Ookpiktuyuk (aka Willow or Big Hips) Island) in 1916, until relocated to the present town in 1925 (HBC records begin in 1924).
+Some buildings still remain, one now used as the town's Akumalik Visitor Centre.
 See also History of Baker Lake from Hamlet of Baker Lake

 In 1924 Révillon Frères opened a store here.
-They were bought out by the HBC in 1936.
+They were bought out by the HBC in 1936 who subsequently took over the post.
+It continued operations until 1959 when it became a Northern Store.

 Inman River Post